 If your camping season travels will involve lengthy cross-country trips, it’s a good idea to take a seasonal shakedown trip close to home.
 This will allow you to tow/drive your rig and operate all its systems before you hit the open road.

 If you’ve found some technical issues with your RV, take it to a service center for some spring maintenance.
+Of course, if you’d rather skip all these steps and get started in an RV, check out the Good Sam RV rentals site to reserve your RV today.

 Once you mark these 10 spring RV maintenance items off your to-do list, your rig should be road weather ready for the trips ahead!
 Happy travels!